 A final survey is now available for comments and feedback on the draft OCP.
 Fill it out and be entered to win two lawn chairs and a cooler bag!
 To complete the survey, click the picture at the top of the page that says Lac La Hache Survey or visit the South Cariboo CRD office to pick up a paper copy.
 The draw will be held once the survey closes March 31, 2017.

 Lac-La-Hache-Area-Ocp Frequently Asked Questions

 What’s happening with the Lac La Hache Area OCP?

-The Cariboo Regional District (CRD) launched a project to update the Lac La Hache Area Official Community Plan (OCP).
+In January 2016, the Cariboo Regional District (CRD) launched a project to update the Lac La Hache Area Official Community Plan (OCP).